YottaDB/YDBDoc/MessageRecovery/errors.rst

 CRYPTINIT, Failed to initialize encryption library while opening encrypted file ffff. eeee

-Run Time Error: The gtmcrypt plug-in reports it is unable to initialize one or more of its related libraries.
+Run Time Error: The gtmcrypt plug-in reports that it is unable to initialize one or more of its related libraries.

 Action: Examine the detailed message (eeee) from the plug-in and take appropriate action.